rubenv/node-systemd/README.md

 # systemd for Node.js

   Adds support for running node.js as a socket-activated service under systemd.

+  More info on the how and why: http://savanne.be/articles/deploying-node-js-with-systemd/

   For more background on socket activation: http://0pointer.de/blog/projects/socket-activation.html